Simón Gaviria

+Born in Pereira, Risaralda, he holds a degree in economics from the University of Pennsylvania and a master's degree in public administration from Harvard Kennedy School.

 Personal life

 Born on 24 November 1980 in Pereira, Colombia, he is the eldest of two children, son of César Gaviria and Ana Milena Muñoz Gómez; his younger sister is María Paz Gaviria.
 He is married to María Margarita Amín Díaz with whom he has two daughters, Sofía and Filipa.